Medicare-Logo-Vector

 Our Program Defined

-Treating Comorbidity
+Treating comorbidity

 Medicare Part A covers certain parts of behavioral health issues.
 This may include services for co-occurring mental health issues and addiction.
 50% of those with mental health conditions also suffer from substance use disorders (SUDs).
 Since the two conditions negatively influence one another, it is recommended that the two be treated together.
 Medicare is here to the rescue.
 Contacting an in-network provider like Compassion Recovery can improve the quality of life.